American theater of World War II: Japan

 Just after the attack on Pearl Harbor, a force of seven Japanese submarines patrolled the United States West Coast.
 The Wolfpack made plans to bombard targets in California on Christmas Eve or Christmas Day of 1941.
 However, the attack was postponed to December 27 in order to avoid attacking during the Christian festival and offending German and Italian allies.
 Eventually the plan was canceled altogether for fears of American reprisal.
-In 1946, an unexploded Japanese torpedo was found near the Golden Gate Bridge, and it has been interpreted as evidence of an attack, potentially targeting the bridge itself, in late December of 1941.
+In 1946, an unexploded Japanese torpedo was found near the Golden Gate Bridge, and it has been interpreted as evidence of an attack, potentially targeting the bridge itself, in late December 1941.

 The Japanese constructed a plan early in the Pacific War to attack the Panama Canal, a vital water passage in Panama, used during World War II primarily for the Allied supply effort.
 The Japanese attack was never launched because Japan suffered crippling naval losses at the beginning of conflict with the United States and United Kingdom (See: Aichi M6A).

-The Imperial Japanese Army launched Project Z (also called the Z Bombers Project) in 1942, similar to the Nazi German Amerika Bomber project, to design an intercontinental bomber capable of reaching North America.
+The Imperial Japanese Army launched Project Z (also called the Z Bombers Project) in 1942, similar to the Nazi German Amerikabomber project, to design an intercontinental bomber capable of reaching North America.
 The Project Z plane was to have six engines of 5,000 horsepower each; the Nakajima Aircraft Company quickly began developing engines for the plane, and proposed doubling HA-44 engines (the most powerful engine available in Japan) into a 36-cylinder engine.
 Designs were presented to the Imperial Japanese Army, including the Nakajima G10N, Kawasaki Ki-91, and Nakajima G5N.
 None developed beyond prototypes or wind tunnel models, save for the G5N.
 In 1945, the Z project and other heavy bomber projects were cancelled.

 During the final months of World War II, Japan had planned to use bubonic plague as a biological weapon against U.S. civilians in San Diego, California, during Operation Cherry Blossoms at Night.
 The plan was set to launch at night on September 22, 1945.
 However, it was shelved because Japan surrendered on August 15, 1945.